“Hello, World!” — Automatically infer understandable and actionable classification models with the Fraunhofer IAIS RuleCreator

 The rule-based model derived by the Fraunhofer IAIS RuleCreator is one of many techniques that can be used for building a classifier.
 The key advantage of such a rule-based classifier is that it is easy to understand by everyone, not only data scientists.
 This is essential when looking at these techniques as relevant tools for decision makers in business or society.

 Automated model inference has a wide variety of use cases, beyond the classification of scientific data.
-Businesses can, for example, use this technology to better understand the segmentation of the customer base, optimize their processes, or identify early indicators for desirable or undesirable behaviour such as fraud.
+Businesses can, for example, use this technology to better understand the segmentation of the customer base, optimize their processes, or identify early indicators for desirable or undesirable behavior such as fraud.

-Inspirient's Automated Analytics automates the entire data analytics process end-to-end: From the assignment of input data, pattern and outlier detection, automated visualization of patterns, weak points and opportunities to automatic generation of textual explanations and recognition of the underlying relationships and rules.
+The Inspirient Automated Analytics Engine automates the entire data analytics process end-to-end: From the assignment of input data, pattern and outlier detection, automated visualization of patterns, weak points and opportunities to automatic generation of textual explanations and recognition of the underlying relationships and rules.
 Most other analytics solutions rarely include these textual explanations and observations regarding the underlying data relations, which are both critical to provide a deeper level of analysis and more actionable conclusions.